-- Medical conditions other than Lyme or other tick-borne diseases
+- Non-responsive chronic medical conditions other than Lyme or other tick-borne diseases

 The commonly used term, mold toxicity, belies the true complexity of what is formally known as Chronic Inflammatory Response Syndrome acquired by exposure to water-damaged buildings, or CIRS-WDB.
 In cases of CIRS-WDB, symptoms develop when genetically susceptible individuals are recurrently exposed to airborne and dust-settled biocontaminants produced by molds and bacteria growing on damp building materials.

 Click on the hyperlinks below for in-depth perspective on a range of chronic conditions that we commonly address:

 - Gluten sensitivity

 We are not a primary care practice.
 Dr. Berndtson’s background is in family medicine and primary care, but his strength lies in applying peer-reviewed medical evidence and systems medicine methods to complex chronic health problems.
 He may complement but cannot and will not replace your current primary care physician.